LIMCA: LLM for Automating Analog In-Memory Computing Architecture Design Exploration: LIMCA - The Proposed Framework

 \section{LIMCA - The Proposed Framework}

 \texttt{LIMCA} enables the automated design of analog IMC crossbars by leveraging LLMs to streamline design selection, generation, and verification, ensuring efficiency and adaptability in hardware-constrained environments.
-As illustrated in Fig.~\ref{LIMCA}, the framework enables both user-guided and autonomous design synthesis by dynamically interpreting user-defined constraints and optimizing IMC architectures accordingly.
+As illustrated in Fig.~\ref{LIMCA}, the framework enables both user-guided and autonomous design instantiating by dynamically interpreting user-defined constraints and optimizing IMC architectures accordingly.
 The process begins with a user-specified prompt (\encircle{1}), defining key design requirements such as performance metrics, hardware constraints, and optimization goals.
 The LLM extracts relevant parameters and formulates a weighted query (\encircle{2}), determining whether an existing design from the design repository satisfies the given constraints.
 If an appropriate design is available, the system ranks and selects the optimal configuration (\encircle{8}), presenting it to the user (\encircle{10}).
 If no suitable design exists or if the user requests a new configuration, the framework triggers the Design Generation process (\encircle{3}).
-The LLM synthesizes a novel IMC architecture that aligns with the specified constraints, generating a corresponding Python-based design representation.
+The LLM {selects and instantiates a novel IMC design configuration} that aligns with the specified constraints, generating a corresponding Python-based design representation.
 The generated design undergoes an Automated Verification phase (\encircle{4}), where a script-driven NHIL validation assesses its correctness.
 If the design meets the required specifications (\encircle{6}), it is integrated into the design space repository (\encircle{7}), ensuring continuous expansion of the available solution space.
 In cases where verification fails, diagnostic feedback is generated, pinpointing errors and guiding the LLM in refining subsequent iterations, thereby reducing hallucinations and redundant modifications (\encircle{5}).
 Unlike traditional design methodologies that rely on predefined architectures or manual fine-tuning, \texttt{LIMCA} dynamically adapts to evolving constraints, autonomously optimizing IMC designs while minimizing human intervention.
-This iterative and adaptive approach significantly enhances design efficiency, supporting various hardware configurations and enabling scalable, high-performance IMC solutions.
-The hugging face represents the ability of \texttt{LIMCA} and the adaptability of the choice of LLM supporting most of the LLM available in the Hugging face~\cite{hugging_face}.
+This iterative and adaptive approach significantly enhances design efficiency, supporting various configurations and enabling scalable, high-performance IMC solutions. \texttt{LIMCA} is LLM-agnostic and can run with models available on Hugging Face~\cite{hugging_face}.